vbauer/jabberjay/README.md

 ## Development

 To develop Jabber command, you need to create Clojure file in the script `:folder`.
-When `:delay` parameter is defined, then FS watchdog will check changes and reload scripts in runtime.
+When `:watchdog` parameter is defined, then FS watchdog will check changes and reload scripts in runtime echo *N* milliseconds.
-It could be useful in development mode, but you can switch if off in production mode (using `:delay` equals 0).
+It could be useful in development mode, but you can switch if off in production mode (using `:watchdog` equals 0).

 It is necessary to follow several rules during Jabber command development: